 The Attending Veterinarian for Laboratory Animals is responsible for the program of veterinary care for laboratory animals.
 The Attending Veterinarian for Agricultural Animals is responsible for the program of veterinary care for agricultural animals.
 The distinction between agricultural and laboratory animals is made based on use and location, rather than species.

-The Office of the Vice Chancellor for Research.
+Office of the Vice Chancellor for Research and Innovation.